 i. distribution of both the agenda and relevant information to the members of the Committee at least one week in advance of meetings; ii. collection and dissemination of the reports of UC committees in advance of UC meetings; iii. referral of agenda items to sub-committees of the UC when necessary; iv. managing charges and follow-up procedures with sub-committees that have been established by the UC; v. presiding at UC meetings; vi. overseeing the conduct of all votes among the UC;

+vii. ensuring that the results of the decisions of the Undergraduate Council are published and communicated to the academic unit representatives.

 Section B: Representatives